-Honors Course Conversion
+Honors Course Agreement

-Honors Course Conversions
+Honors Course Agreement

-Honors Course Conversions allow a student to take a non-Honors course for Honors course credit by enhancing the experience with components to provide additional rigor and more depth of study.
+Honors Course Agreements allow a student to take a non-Honors course for Honors course credit by enhancing the experience with components to provide additional rigor and more depth of study.
 The Honors process requires, with the approval and oversight from the faculty of record for the course, a student submit a proposal outlining these additional components and articulating how that additional work make the course Honors-worthy and relevant to the student's interests and/or course of study.
-The Course Conversion process is designed for a student to earn Honors credit in a course that is not already listed as an Honors course.
-An Honors Course Conversion is a method of adding an Honors component to a course, and is generally used when a student wishes to study a topic more in-depth for which no Honors section is offered.
+The Course Agreement process is designed for a student to earn Honors credit in a course that is not already listed as an Honors course.
+An Honors Course Agreement is a method of adding an Honors component to a course and is generally used when a student wishes to study a topic more in-depth for which no Honors section is offered.

-Examples of additional Course Conversion content include:
+Examples of additional Course Agreement content include:

 - researching/writing an additional scholarly paper

 - additional lab work or an enhanced project with accompanying readings and discussion

 - completing an additional set of challenging problems or laboratory experiments